International Accreditation Forum: Structure

-An official list is available online.

 World Accreditation Day

-The IAF and the International Laboratory Accreditation Cooperation (ILAC), the global associations for accreditation with members from 103 economies, established World Accreditation Day to take place each year on June 9 to act as a springboard for awareness-raising actions and to promote accreditation to governments, the public and private sectors, and, more generally, citizens.
+The IAF and ILAC, the global associations for accreditation, established World Accreditation Day to take place each year on June 9 to act as a springboard for awareness-raising actions and to promote accreditation to governments, the public and private sectors, and, more generally, citizens.
 It also provides national organisations the opportunity to organize activities related to the theme of the day.